Emmanuel-Abreu/emmanuel-abreu/README.md

 My mission is to create software that enhances other people's lives.

 ### Projects that I want to work on:
+- The Odin Project

 ### I’m currently learning about:

 ### I have worked with these language, tools and frameworks:
 - Java, C++, Python, HTML, CSS, JavaScript, SQL, Git, Figma,
-- Windows OS, Mac OS, and Ubuntu Linux through a Virtual Machine
+- Windows OS, Mac OS, and Ubuntu Linux

 ### Links/where to contact me:
 * LinkedIn: [https://www.linkedin.com/in/emmanuel-abreu-2b0175187/](https://www.linkedin.com/in/emmanuel-abreu-2b0175187/)